blewis/blewis/README.md

 ### AfricaMap / Harvard WorldMap

 AfricaMap began as an effort with Harvard art historian Suzanne Blier to bring geographically scattered scholarly materials together through a common map interface.
-It grew into **Harvard WorldMap**, a collaborative platform for publishing, combining, annotating, and sharing spatial information across disciplines.
+It grew into **[Harvard WorldMap]9https://gis.harvard.edu/projects/worldmap)**, a collaborative platform for publishing, combining, annotating, and sharing spatial information across disciplines.
 WorldMap was integrated into Harvard Dataverse via GeoConnect.

 **My role:** Co-founded AfricaMap/Harvard WorldMap and led its technical and product development as it grew into a broadly used scholarly mapping platform.